-Method 3: Uninstall Reshipment
+3. Uninstall Reshipment

-Compared to the previous two methods, this one is by far the simplest.
+Compared to the previous two methods, this one is the simplest.
 However, the entire process of uninstalling and reinstalling the program may be comparatively lengthier.
 Here are the steps for transferring a program from disk C using this method:

 Step 2: Under All Control Panel Items, select Programs and Features.
 A window with all the programs installed on your PC will appear.

-Step 4: Windows installation/ uninstallation wizard will then request for your permission before proceeding with the process.
+Step 4: Windows installation/ uninstallation wizard will request your permission before proceeding with the process.
 Click OK to proceed with the uninstallation process.
 Wait till the program is successfully removed from drive C before proceeding to the next step.

-Step 5: Next up is the reinstallation of the program, but this time in a different local disk.
+Step 5: Next up is the reinstallation of the program, but this time on a different local disk.
 Install the program from whichever source you prefer – online download or from an external storage device.

 Tip!
-Remember to install the program on a different drive; not drive C.
+Remember to install the program on a different drive, not drive C.

-Method 4: Using Registry Migration
+4. Using Registry Migration

 Tip!
 Be very careful when editing the registry.
 Any errors may severely impair the overall performance of your PC and may even require reinstallation of the operating system.

-Step 1: Locate your preferred destination drive, for instance disk D, and in it create a folder called Program Files (x86).
+Step 1: Locate your preferred destination drive, for instance, disk D, and in it, create a folder called Program Files (x86).

-To do that, simply type cmd in the search bar.
+To do that, type cmd in the search bar.
 The command prompt app will appear.
 On the right pane of the search results window, select Run as administrator.

-Step 3: On the command prompt user interface, type the following command then press enter after each:
+Step 3: On the command prompt user interface, type the following command, then press enter after each:

-After that, you can comfortably exit the command prompt app because we won’t need it any more for the rest of the steps.
+After that, you can comfortably exit the command prompt app because we won’t need it anymore for the rest of the steps.

 Step 4: Locate the following folder paths: